 Full-time enrollment for fall and spring semester is determined as:

 All students are expected to maintain the minimum credits required in order to maintain their immigration status.
-ASU Sync and ASU Immersion courses will be considered in-person courses. iCourses will still be considered online courses.
+ASU Sync, Hybrid and ASU Immersion courses will be considered in-person courses. iCourses will still be considered online courses.
 Full-time enrollment for fall and spring semester is determined as:

 |Academic level||Minimum credits required||Minimum in-person credits*|

 |Graduate student with an assistantship (TA, RA or GSA)||6 credit hours||3 credit hours|

 *An ASU Sync courses are considered in-person for immigration compliance.
 ASU Sync is synchronous, technology-enhanced and fully interactive remote learning using live lectures via Zoom.
 This approach can be used simultaneously with in-person instruction to accommodate students in different circumstances and enable social distancing in classrooms or as stand-alone technology.
 It offers the benefits of face-to-face instruction in an interactive group learning environment.